snow-swallow/angular-quickstart/README.md

 # How to run angular-quickstart?
-1. before open index.html, ensure you have installed bower and npm.
+1. before open index.html, ensure you have installed node and bower.
 2. run the following commands to install dependencies.
+    `$ npm install`
     `$ bower install`
-    `$ npm install`
 3. open index.html and get it.